evocert/kweexamples/src/api_basic/README.md

 Rudimentary xml parsing is provided via <a href="https://github.com/ershov-konst/dom-parser" target="_blank">ershov-konst/dom-parser</a>.

-The main entry point is `./api/index.js`.
-Here we have an object `cmd` containing internal command functions.
-Parameters are parsed, `cmd` is searched for the specified command, and invoked with the rest of the url parameters applied as an object argument first parameter.
-If the command is not found, an attempt is made to load in the command from `./api/cmd`
+The main entry point is `./api/index.js`. `cmd` contains builtin api commands.
+If the api command requested is not found in `cmd, an attempt is made to load it from `./api/cmd`.

 Command files may respond directly or return a value.
 If the value is not of type `object` it will respond with `text/plain` and the return value in the response body, otherwise `application/json` with the serialized object in the response body.
 If the parameter `outfmt` is set to `xml`, if the return value was an object, it will respond with `application/xml` and the object serialized as `xml` in the response body.